ottomanelli/prosper-investors-api/README.md

 - `DELAY_IN_SECONDS` - How long we wait to recheck listings.
 - `RUN_TIME_IN_MINUTES` - How long the script will be running for.

-For info on the Prosper API checkout their [docs](https://developers.prosper.com/docs/).

 ## Usage
 The purpose of this script is to make automatically investing in Prosper Loans a breeze.
 The benefit of using this API script instead of the automated investing offered on the Prosper website is you can more fine tunely set your filters for invested.